Frankly My Dear

 Jordan Lee

-I'm not sure I agree about Quantum Computing.
-To me, it seemed more like Quantum Gates.
+I'm not sure I agree about Qubits.
+To me, it seemed more like Computational Theory.

 Casey Brown